AdrianAgulto/Ransomware/README.md

 # Ransomware

-Deploying ransomware using Python
+Ransomware deployment using Python scripting

 ## Objective

-As ransomware attacks have been on a steady upward trend, I wanted to take the time to understand one of the methods of carrying out a ransomware attacks.
+As ransomware attacks have been on a steady upward trend, I wanted to take the time to understand the mechanics of one of the most popular cyberattacks methods.

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
 - Python scripting
 - Cryptography
--

 ### Tools Used
-[Bullet Points - Remove this afterwards]

 - Python
+- Linux VM
+- Fernet

 ## Steps